microsoftgraph/microsoft-graph-docs.zh-CN/concepts/permissions-reference.md

 > **注意**：
 > - 无权重置用户密码。
-> - 如需更新其他用户的 **businessPhones**、**mobilePhone** 或 **otherMails** 属性，仅允许针对非管理员或分配了以下角色之一的用户执行该操作：目录读取者、来宾邀请者、消息中心读取者和报告读取者。 有关详细信息，请参阅 [Azure AD 可用角色](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles)中的支持人员（密码）管理员。  这适用于获得了 User.ReadWrite.All 或 Directory.ReadWrite.All 委派或应用程序权限的应用。
+> - Updating another user's **businessPhones**, **mobilePhone**, or **otherMails** property is only allowed on users who are non-administrators or assigned one of the following roles: Directory Readers, Guest Inviter, Message Center Reader and Reports Reader.
+For more details, see Helpdesk (Password) Administrator in [Azure AD available roles](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).
+This is the case for apps granted either the User.ReadWrite.All or Directory.ReadWrite.All delegated or application permissions.
 > - 无权删除资源（包括用户或组）。
-> - 特别排除创建或更新以上未列出的资源。 这包括：application、oAauth2Permissiongrant、appRoleAssignment、device、servicePrincipal、organization、domains等。
+> - Specifically excludes create or update for resources not listed above.
+This includes: application, oAauth2Permissiongrant, appRoleAssignment, device, servicePrincipal, organization, domains, and so on.

 ### <a name="example-usage"></a>用法示例